aptos-labs/aptos-core/developer-docs-site/docs/index.md

 ## Community projects on Aptos

-Here's a [list of community-maintained projects](https://github.com/aptos-foundation/ecosystem-projects) provided by the Aptos Foundation.
+Here's a [list of community-maintained projects](https://github.com/aptos-foundation/ecosystem-projects) collected by the [Aptos Foundation](https://aptosfoundation.org/).
 If you have a project that you want added to the list, just edit the page and add a GitHub pull request.